Information for current scholarship recipients

 Payment method

-• Click on Update payment details (left-hand menu)
+• Click on Preferred Payment Method (left-hand menu)

-Many of the scholarships for International students are paid as Tuition Waivers instead of a direct payment to the student.
-Recipients can check their tuition invoices to confirm that their scholarship has bestowed.
+Some scholarships are tuition waivers instead of a direct payment.
+Recipients can check their tuition invoices to confirm that their scholarship has been bestowed.
+Refer to the Terms and Conditions of the scholarship to understand the proscribed payment method for the scholarship.

 The scholarships office cannot advise you as to whether you are required to declare your scholarship as income to the Australian government.
 You should refer to the relevant government department.